Generic Name: ibuprofen lysine

 For intravenous administration only.
 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration whenever solution and container permit.
 Do not use NeoProfen if particulate matter is observed.

-After the first withdrawal from the inert vial, any solution remaining must be discarded because NeoProfen contains no preservative.
+After the first withdrawal from the vial, any solution remaining must be discarded because NeoProfen contains no preservative.

 For administration, NeoProfen should be diluted to an appropriate volume with dextrose or saline.
 NeoProfen should be prepared for infusion and administered within 30 minutes of preparation and infused continuously over a period of 15 minutes.
 The drug should be administered via the IV port that is nearest the insertion site.
-After the first withdrawal from the inert vial, any solution remaining must be discarded because NeoProfen contains no preservative.
+After the first withdrawal from the vial, any solution remaining must be discarded because NeoProfen contains no preservative.

 Since NeoProfen is potentially irritating to tissues, it should be administered carefully to avoid extravasation.